Farm to School

 Here are some steps to follow to make it happen.

 Plan Your Strategy and Build Interest

-- Create a “Farm to School Snack Table” in the cafeteria and offer samples of the various foods produced by local farmers, including low-fat and fat-free milk, cheese, yogurt and seasonal fruits and vegetables.
+- Create a “Farm-to-School Snack Table” in the cafeteria and offer samples of the various foods produced by local and regional farmers, including low-fat and fat-free milk, cheese, yogurt, and seasonal fruits and vegetables.

 - Hold taste tests.
-Create a sign for each food you sample that explains the nutrients in that food and tells a little about the farm it comes from.
+Create a sign for each food you sample that explains the nutrients in that food or beverage and tells a little about the farm it comes from.

 - Promote your program on local farm and school websites and on social media as appropriate.
 Consider doing a “Tray of the Day” campaign in your school and/or on social media to show everyone that day’s nutritious options.

 - Hold taste tests with students to have them try the local, seasonal items.
 Incorporate local dairy foods (i.e., most milk in your local area likely was provided by local and regional dairy farms and packaged by local companies to get to you within about 48 hours or less) by having a smoothie taste test using local fruits and vegetables blended with low-fat yogurt or pair a serving of different types of low-fat cheeses with local, seasonal fruits and vegetables.
 Use these Breakfast Recipes as part of your Healthy Eating Play and make sure students know that milk is one of the most local food items served in schoolsvi — fresh and always in season!

 - Breakfast Basket

 - Mega-Cheese Muffins